Montana-Media-Arts/webDesignFall2024/_docs/topic-13/02-html5/page-01.md

 **Web Sockets**

-Allows creating a permanent connection between the page and the server and to exchange non-HTML data through that means.
+Allows for creating a permanent connection between the page and the server and exchanging non-HTML data.

 **Server-sent events**

-Allows a server to push events to a client, rather than the classical paradigm where the server could send data only in response to a client's request.
+Allows a server to push events to a client, rather than the classical paradigm, where the server could send data only in response to a client's request.

 ### WebRTC

-This technology, where RTC stands for Real-Time Communication, allows connecting to other people and controlling videoconferencing directly in the browser, without the need for a plugin or an external application.
+This technology, where RTC stands for Real-Time Communication, allows connecting to other people and controlling videoconferencing directly in the browser without needing a plugin or an external application.

 ### Offline & storage